 Clarence Fahnestock Memorial State Park is a delight for outdoor enthusiasts.
 This 14,086 acre park, covering land in Putnam and Dutchess counties, boasts hiking trails, a beautiful beach, picnic areas, scenic campground, and abundant opportunities for boating, hunting, fishing, and birding.
-The park is also home to the Taconic Outdoor Education Center which provides high quality environmental programming and Fahnestock Winter Park which includes 15 kilometers of groomed trails for cross country skiing and snowshoeing.
+The park is also home to the Taconic Outdoor Education Center, which provides high quality environmental programming and Fahnestock Winter Park, which includes 15 kilometers of groomed trails for cross country skiing and snowshoeing.

-The large beach at Canopus Lake is the jewel of Clarence Fahnestock Memorial Park.
+The large beach at Canopus Lake is the jewel of Clarence Fahnestock Memorial State Park.
 Its sandy shore and nearby picnic area are enjoyed by thousands of bathers.
-In addition to swimming, campers and day trippers can fish in or tour Canopus Lake by row boats which are available for rental by the hour or the day.
+In addition to swimming, campers and day trippers can fish in or tour Canopus Lake by row boats, which are available for rental by the hour or the day.
 Visitors with their own boats must obtain a Regional Boating permit at the Park Office.
 Fishing by boat is permitted at Stillwater and Canopus Lakes.
 Fishing at both lakes and four ponds is excellent in all seasons for anglers seeking bass, pickerel, perch or brook and rainbow trout.
 Please note that all freshwater fishing requires a permit from the New York State Department of Environmental Conservation.
-This permit can be obtained from town halls and many sporting good stores.
+This permit can be obtained from town halls and many sporting goods stores.

 The scenic campground, formed along the park's natural rock ridges, provides alcoves of privacy and tranquility for campers.
 Each of the 80 campsites has a picnic table and fire ring.
 Additionally there is an area for RV camping.
 Although there are no hookups available or dump station, restroom and shower facilities are centrally located to all RV and tent sites.
 Individuals, as well as larger camping groups, are welcome.
 The campground's nature center houses environmental displays and a variety of touch boxes.
-On weekends, park staff organizes hikes and craft activities.
-Movies are shown on Saturday evenings for the enjoyment of all campers.

 Watch the newly released Clarence Fahnestock Memorial State Park and Hudson Highlands State Parks video, produced for Friends of Fahnestock and Hudson Highlands by Anthony Sherin and narrated by Jane Alexander.